The Sergeant (1968 film): Cast

+Credits from the AFI Catalog of Feature Films:

 Production

 In 1966, Robert Wise set up a company to produce low-budget films that others would direct.
 He optioned Dennis Murphy's novel The Sergeant and hired his former assistant, John Flynn, to direct.
 Flynn says Simon Oakland badly wanted to play the lead, but so did Rod Steiger, who was in much demand at the time, and Steiger played it for less than his usual fee.

+Filming took place in Jouars-Pontchartrain and Paris, France.

 Reception

 On review aggregator website Rotten Tomatoes, the film has a 20% approval rank based on 5 reviews.

 Vito Russo, activist and film historian, examined the film in The Celluloid Closet: " ...
 Joe Flynn's screen version of Dennis Murphy's The Sergeant dealt with the fate of repressed homosexuals who were at odds with the super-macho ethic of military life ...
 So careful is The Sergeant, however, that it offers two hours of imagined foreplay, culminating in a sloppy kiss and tragedy.
 Sergeant Callan is a homosexual Marty, his hands in his pockets, always hanging out with the straight guys, secretly in love with them ...
 When in the film's anticlimax he finally kisses the nonplussed Private Swanson, there is no culminating passion, but rage and hatred for what the kiss represents."
 Film historian Richard Barrios wrote, " ...
 The Sergeant proved to be the axis of a bemusing paradox.
 It was sufficiently frank to have not been filmable earlier, yet is seemed unhip, in fact, old-fashioned ... the bipolar disorder of tolerance vs. morality cast a heavy pall ...
 Scarcely fifteen minutes had elapsed when it was clear to the audience who Callan was and where it was all headed."
 Leslie Halliwell, British film critic, wrote, "Well-made but very ponderous and limited melodrama which could have been told in half the time."
 Leonard Maltin gave the film two of four stars: "Predictable drama ...
 Director Flynn has nice eye for detail, but overall, film doesn't make much of an impression."
 Vincent Canby of The New York Times called The Sergeant a "worth seeing [film]", adding to it that "even when you're running ahead of it, anticipating its crises and climaxes as if they were stops on the BMT".